parkermac/LO/pgrid/README.md

 To see what variables ROMS expects to find in a grid file, have a look in `LO_roms_source/ROMS/Utility/get_grid.F`.

+NOTE: As of 2023.04.13 I have moved over to the new river data format in LO/pre/river1.
+This meant introducing a new dch['ctag'] which corresponds to the collection tag in river1.
+The current default is lo_base.
+We also replace Gr['ri_dir'] with Gr['ri_dir0'] which is the path to LO_output/pre/river1.

 ---
 #### Suggested order to run the code